 The failure to spray before the blooms opens is one of the most common mistakes made in controlling this disease according to the American Phytopathological Society.

-Be sure and repeat the sprays at 2-3 week intervals until the new shoots stop growing.
+Be sure and repeat the sprays at two to three week intervals until the new shoots stop growing.
 That could mean as many as 18 sprays if your cultivar is highly susceptible!

 Also be sure to continue spraying even if the weather becomes dry.
 Unlike most other foliar pathogens, apple powdery mildew continues its growth and spore production in dry weather.